Discrete connections on principal bundles: the Discrete Atiyah Sequence: Introduction

 \section{Introduction}

 Connections on bundles are useful tools in Geometry.
 They can be used to probe the intrinsic structures of the underlying bundle space; they can also be used to obtain convenient global expressions of local computations.
 Even in Physics, connections on vector and principal bundles are essential ingredients of modern Gauge Theory (see~\cite{ar:daniel_viallet-the_geometrical_setting_of_gauge)theories_of_the_yang_milss_type}).
-In the classical formulation, a connection on a principal $\SG$-bundle $\pi:Q\rightarrow Q/\SG$ can be defined by giving a smooth and regular distribution $Hor\subset TQ$ that is, at each $q\in Q$, complementary to the vertical distribution $\VC=\ker(T\pi)\subset TQ$ and is $\SG$-equivariant for the lifted $\SG$-action on $TQ$.
-Alternatively, a connection is determined by a $\jgg$-valued $1$-form on $TQ$, where $\jgg$ is the Lie algebra of $\SG$, or by a horizontal lift $h:\pi^*(T(Q/\SG))\rightarrow TQ$, in both cases satisfying appropriate conditions (see~\cite{bo:kobayashi_nomizu-foundations-v1}).
+A connection on the principal $\SG$-bundle $\PBmap:\PBtotal\rightarrow \PBbase$ can be defined by giving a (smooth and $\SG$-equivariant) $\jgg$-valued $1$-form $\CC$ on $T\PBtotal$, where $\jgg$ is the Lie algebra of $\SG$; $\CC$ is known as the \jdef{connection form}.
+Alternatively, a connection on $\PBmap$ can be defined by a \jdef{horizontal lift} $h:\PBmap^*(T(\PBbase))\rightarrow T\PBtotal$, satisfying appropriate conditions (see~\cite{bo:kobayashi_nomizu-foundations-v1}).